 “Fire, however, is not the worst enemy of the redwood; a greater enemy, and more dangerous, is the greed, the rapacity, the vandalism that would hack and cut and mutilate the grandest, the most magnificent forest that can be found on the face of the globe, the Redwood Forest of the Big Basin.”

-Saturday, October 28 at 11:30 am
+Saturday, September 8 at 10 am

 Saturday, September 15 at 9:30 am - Kathy and Glenn

 Saturday, September 15 at 10 am

 The Missing Arm of William Waddell

-Saturday, October 21 at 6:30 pm
+Saturday, October 20 at 6:30 pm

 History plays out along the Redwood Trail as the true tale of the missing arm of William Waddell unfolds.
 Enjoy the redwoods on a fall night with music, storytelling and roasted apples with sugar and cinnamon, known in Big Basin as Ranger Apples, around the campfire.
 Ever loose something while hiking or camping in Big Basin.
 Find out the real story and who’s had a hand in it’s disappearance in this, fair and balanced, completely nutty, slightly haunting tour around the redwood loop trail.
 Registration opens at 6:30 pm with CSI fact finding beginning at 7:00 pm.